cdaller/multi_anonymizer/readme.md

   * [x] support multiple id columns
   * [ ] only load columns that are used (to be anonymized or referenced!)
 * [x] add counter, how many values were anonymized and duration of anonymization
-  * [ ] add progress info for lots of rows!
+  * [x] add progress info for lots of rows!
 * [ ] multiple files using wildcards
 * [ ] support csv files without header
-* [ ] cache faker dictionaries, so one can anonymize across multiple runs!
+* [x] cache faker dictionaries, so one can anonymize across multiple runs!
-  * include keep language!
+  * include keep language (set in filename)